-Insurers are generally used to functioning in silos.
+Insurers in America as elsewhere, are generally used to functioning in silos.
 Large insurers tend to segregate business lines on the basis of risk and product offerings.
 Even within individual business verticals, communication among specialized departments for actuarial, underwriting, operations, IT, claims, etc. is limited.

 Innovation requires a company-wide approach, especially when it comes to digital innovation.
 A 2019 McKinsey study pointed out that a vast majority of insurance carriers are still struggling to integrate online and offline distribution channels.
 When customers cannot toggle between both seamlessly that becomes a brick wall to user experience .
 This traditional siloed structure has held back many insurance carriers from effectively rolling out innovative insurance products.

 Another challenge is the regulatory obstacles.
 For one, capital regulations that were previously applicable to banks have been extended to insurers.
 Higher global standards for compliance and licensing also make traditional insurers wary about adopting newer products.
 The Insurance Data Security Model Law adopted in at least 11 states in the U.S. has strict cybersecurity norms for regulated insurance entities.

 Rating agencies are putting pressure on insurance carriers to drive up innovation.
 For instance, A.M.
 Best is systematically assessing factors contributing to innovation as well as measuring outcomes across a 5 point scale.
 Their mandate strongly states that innovation is a leading indicator of market position and in turn financial strength.